St Columba's Jersey has a Silver Eco Church award

 Worship & Teaching Category

-Developed our new Noah’s Ark teaching room which will be used by the children at St Columba's and the wider community.
+We developed our new Noah’s Ark teaching room which is used by the children at St Columba's and the wider community.
+Creation Care is part of our work with young people.
+We have seasonal Messy Church events for our young people.

 We follow Lectionary Bible readings and regularly focus upon caring for all of God's creation and we celebrate special days e.g. harvest.